skwh/pardee-datastore/readme.md

 # Pardee DataStore guide

 This application is designed to take structured data in the form of csv files, a settings file, and expose the data over an http api.
+The csv files must all have the same columns.

 In this document, a "user" is someone who visits the application in its final state.
 An "administrator" is the person setting up the application.